 Thanks to a law from 1890 the U.S. Mint can change the design of a coin once it has been used for 25 years without receiving congressional approval.
-A new reverse design for the Silver Eagle had been recommended starting in 2014 by the Citizens Coinage Advisory Committee which that year suggested using a flying eagle design that was reminiscent of the Gobrecht silver dollar.
+A new reverse design for the Silver Eagle had been recommended starting in 2014 by the Citizens Coinage Advisory Committee (CCAC) which that year suggested using a flying eagle design that was reminiscent of Christian Gobrecht’s Silver Dollar.
 At the time the Mint opted to retain the 1986 design by John Mercanti and instead use that design on a $5 gold commemorative, not wanting to do anything that might upset sales of the bullion coins that were strong at the time.

 In the end, Secretary Mnuchin selected the design the CFA had recommended for the Silver Eagle and the design the CCAC recommended for the Silver Eagle for the Gold Eagle instead, which was the work of Jennie Norris.
 The obverse of the Silver Eagle was also “refreshed,” as the Mint termed it, to resemble the original artistic intent of Adolph Weinman more closely.
 The new designs were revealed on October 10, 2020.
 The new design also included anti-counterfeiting measures that are both covert and overt, including a notch on the obverse side.
 Silver Eagles are the most counterfeited silver coin.

 A first strike ceremony was held on April 10 at West Point for the new reverse design coins, which began appearing in bullion versions in the market after that.
 13,968.500 were made in West Point plus another million at the San Francisco Mint.